sonic-net/SONiC/doc/aaa/ldap/hld_ldap.md

 LDAP Server – should have the DB of the LDAP users and do the user validation/authentication.
 Not required to do any implementation, each vendor should be able to create his own LDAP server.
-DIT of LDAP server diagram: (https://ldapwiki.com/wiki/Distinguished%20Names ) Distinguished Names is a Distinguished Name (often referred to as a DN or FDN) is a string that uniquely identifies an entry in the DIT.
-A Distinguished Names is comprised of zero or more Relative Distinguished Name components that identify the location of the entry in the DIT.
+DIT of LDAP server diagram: (https://ldapwiki.com/wiki/Distinguished%20Names ) A DN is comprised of zero or more Relative Distinguished Name components that identify the location of the entry in the DIT.

 An LDAP Entry's Distinguished Names can be thought of as a kind of an analog to an absolute path in a File System in that it specifies both the name and hierarchical location.